avdnowhere/universitylist/README.md

 ### Prerequisites

 Please install Node.js on your computer.

 NPM will be included once you install Node.js.

-You can download it from link below:
+You can download it from the link below:

 ```
 http://nodejs.org/download/